- Digital Marketing

 Furthermore, for SaaS products, even if a contract has not been canceled, usage rates can be visualized through log management.
 It is important to define a decline in usage over a certain period as dormancy and implement an approach for improvement.

-It is generally considered that the cost to re-engage dormant customers is lower than the cost to acquire new customers.
-This is because dormant customers have a history of transactions with the company, possess brand and product awareness, and have already established a relationship of trust.
+It is generally considered that the cost to re-engage dormant customers is lower than that of acquiring new customers.
+This is because dormant customers have past transaction experience with the company, possess brand and product awareness, and have already established a relationship of trust.

-Therefore, by taking an appropriate approach, there is a high probability that they will resume transactions as active customers without incurring the same level of costs as acquiring new ones.
+Therefore, by taking an appropriate approach, there is a high probability that they will resume transactions as active customers without incurring the same costs as acquiring new ones.

 Revitalizing dormant customers contributes not only to a temporary increase in sales but also to long-term profit growth.
 By reactivating long-term dormant customers, companies can improve their Customer Lifetime Value (LTV).